Categories

 Fresh water is essential for humanity, both for nutritional reasons and for hygiene.
 However, water can be a source of severe infectious diseases, particularly in developing countries, due to microbiological contamination by bacteria, viruses or parasites.

-Two good examples of this risk are acute infectious diarrhoea in children, which, according to the WHO, is responsible for 1.4 million deaths a year, and cholera, which has been a pandemic for over 40 years in Africa, South-East Asia and Latin America.
+Two good examples of this risk are acute infectious diarrhea in children, which, according to the WHO, is responsible for 1.4 million deaths a year, and cholera, with multiple outbreaks during the last 40 years in Africa, South-East Asia and Latin America.
 Some 2 billion people have no access to drinking water, 2.3 billion to basic sanitation and 3.8 billion to improved toilets.
 Even in developed countries, the risk of water contamination is not non-existent, due to shortcomings in water purification systems, as some recent epidemics have reminded us.

 Here are 5 important reasons to take this course:

-This course will start on 5 December 2023.
-It is part of the Institut Pasteur's Digital Diploma in Infectious Diseases (DNM2IP).
+This course is part of the Institut Pasteur's Digital Diploma in Infectious Diseases (DNM2IP).

 To find out more, click here.